explosion/wheelwright/README.md

 ## Secrets

 To upload the wheels, the CI builds need access to a Github token that has write permissions on this repository.
-Specifically, you need a token with `repo` access to this repo, and it should be stored in an envvar named `GITHUB_SECRET_TOKEN`.
+Specifically, they need a token with `repo` access to this repo, and expect to find it in an envvar named `GITHUB_SECRET_TOKEN`.
 To do this, we use [Appveyor's](https://www.appveyor.com/docs/build-configuration/#secure-variables) and